Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 By checking your Amazon EC2 Reserved Instance purchases on a regular basis you can detect and cancel any unwanted purchases placed within your AWS cloud account and avoid unexpected charges on your AWS bill.

-Note: You can change the default threshold value (7 days) for the review time frame within the conformity rule settings, using the Trend Micro Cloud One™ – Conformity console.
+Note: You can change the default threshold value (7 days) for the review time frame within the conformity rule settings, using the Trend Cloud One™ – Conformity console.

 Audit